by Amanda Rose Newton

 The adults are easy to spot as they will have wings, the younger juveniles are often brighter orange and lack the power of flight (just like American teenagers and driver’s licenses).
 The small milkweed bug (Lygaeus kalmii) differs from the large (Onocopeltus fasciatus) by size and black head.
 They can overpower other insects on the plant, so keeping their population in check is advised.

 While not as common in Florida, occasionally, the swamp milkweed leaf beetle (Labidomera clivicollis) rents out a room or two at the milkweed villa.
 Our native swamp milkweed, as one might have guessed, is the crowd favorite.
-Leaf beetles are prolific feeders and can easily out-compete caterpillars but can easily be controlled by handpicking them off and tossing in soapy water.
+Leaf beetles are prolific feeders and will readily out-compete caterpillars but can easily be controlled by handpicking them off and tossing in soapy water.
 Unlike the rest of the crew, milkweed beetles do not sequester toxins into adulthood, proving orange and black is just a really great look.

 Controlling Milkweed Pests